Antize/Temtem-Overlay/README.md

 ## Last Version
 **Antize Temtem (Ver.1.05)**

-Uses data from the official wiki so you don't have to update the overlay every time the game is updated
+Uses data from the official wiki so you don't have to update the overlay every time the game is updated.

 ## Preview
 ![Preview](Preview/Exemple1.png)